Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/README.md

 ## Naming Files

-Files in Jekyll are automatically converted to a nice URL where the spaces are turned to dashes.
-For most files, spaces words work great.
-Words in folders should be separated with dashes.
+Files exposed to the end user in Jekyll converts spaces filenames with dashes, so it's a good idea if we stick with the convention.

 ## Assets